-The driver's door can be opened by pulling the inside door lever even if the lock knob is depressed.
+The front doors can be opened by pulling the inside door lever even if the lock knob is depressed.

 Closing the door with the lock knob in the lock position will also lock the door.
 Be careful not to lock your keys in the vehicle.